{rfName}

 Leadership analysis of institutional authors

-There is a significant leadership presence as some of the institution’s authors appear as the first or last signer, detailed as follows: First Author (Rubio Montoya, Francisco José) and Last Author (Garrido Quilis, Arianne).
+There is a significant leadership presence as some of the institution’s authors appear as the first or last signer, detailed as follows: First Author (Rubio Montoya, Francisco José) and Last Author (GARRIDO, A).

 the author responsible for correspondence tasks has been Rubio Montoya, Francisco José.